Transcript of Portions of Meeting of the

 Rich Bartke, Chair:

-… That concludes the people who wish to address this issue.
-There's nothing further to come before the Commission; we'll be adjourned.
+That concludes the people who wish to address this issue.
+There's nothing

-This written report was distributed to the Commission and audience at the Nov.
+to the Commission and audience at the Nov.
 27 meeting:

+SUPERINTENDENT'S REPORT Update on Dog Management in the Golden Gate National Recreation Area The GGNRA is happy to report that the process for release of the Advanced Notice of Proposed Rulemaking (ANPR) is moving forward, with the draft currently under review in the Office of Management and Budget in Washington, D.C.
+The ANPR will allow the park to gather comments on dogwalking in the GGNRA and determine whether to take the process to its next step.
+The next step would be a form of rulemaking that could, if deemed appropriate, alter the existing regulation or provide some language that would specifically address how dog use would be managed in the GGNRA.
+When the review is completed, the notice will be posted in the Federal Register and public input will be solicited.
 Efforts are continuing to educate GGNRA visitors about CFR 2.15, which requires dogs on leash, where allowed, in all national park sites.
 Educational efforts include signage, brochures and cards which are handed out in visitor centers and on-site.
 Field staff have reported that an increasing number of visitors are voluntarily complying with the regulation and leashing pets while visiting the GGNRA.
 GGNRA Protection Rangers contacted visitors on-site at Fort Funston this past week to inform them of the regulation and to ask them to leash their pets.
 On November 15, four rangers spoke with approximately 100 visitors and cited 2 visitors who were not willing to leash their dogs or who asked for a citation.
 On November 18, rangers contacted 60 visitors with no citations given as compliance was gained from all contacted.
 On November 20, rangers again contacted approximately 100 visitors with 5 citations given to those who had previously received verbal warnings.
+Park and Advisory Commission Celebrate 29th Year The Golden Gate National Recreation Area was established by Congress